abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 ## Task 2: Validate and deploy the Azure Local using PowerShell

-1. Open PowerShell ISE window and run the below command to validate you Azure Local deployment and cluster.
+1. Open PowerShell ISE window and run the below command to validate your Azure Local deployment and cluster.

    ```
    $TemplateFile = Join-Path -Path $env:LocalBoxDir -ChildPath "azlocal.json"